 \subsection{Bias Transfer in LLM Outputs}

-This section explores whether the disproportionate gender representation observed in Dolma is reflected in the outputs of the base model OLMo 7B and its instruction-tuned variants, OLMo 7B SFT and OLMo 7B Instruct.
-Our analysis reveals that, much like the Dolma dataset, the base model tends to under-represent women across most occupations (see Fig.\ \ref{fig:figure_1}).
-OLMo 7B SFT offers a slightly more balanced portrayal of women relative to real-world data.
-In contrast, OLMo 7B Instruct shows a significant shift, with women becoming the majority in most occupations, leading to over-representation.

-Focusing on specific occupational sectors, Figure \ref{fig:figure_3} highlights that the base model’s outputs partially align with Dolma’s gender representation.
-This is most apparent in construction, where women are significantly underrepresented, and in healthcare and home maintenance, which shows a more balanced gender distribution.
-As a result, OLMo 7B’s STA scores in Table \ref{tab:table_2} are higher for traditionally male-dominated sectors, driven by the over-representation of men in the generated texts.
+This section explores if the gender representation in Dolma reflects in the outputs of the base model, OLMo 7B, and its instruction-tuned variants, OLMo 7B SFT and OLMo 7B Instruct.
+Our analysis shows that the base model largely mirrors the biases in its training data.
+It under-represents women across most occupations (see Figure \ref{fig:figure_1}).
+Focusing on specific occupational sectors, Figure \ref{fig:figure_3} shows that this alignment is most apparent in construction, where women are under-represented, and in healthcare and home maintenance, which show a more balanced gender distribution.
+As a result, OLMo 7B's STA scores in Table \ref{tab:table_2} are higher for traditionally male-dominated sectors because of the over-representation of men in the generated texts.

-The OLMo 7B SFT model produces more balanced outputs, with a slight over-representation of women, yet it continues to reflect the real-world occupational segregation seen in the base model, with fields like construction, installation, and transportation remaining predominantly male-associated.
-In terms of STA scores, stereotypical gender-associated occupations, such as construction and installation for men and cleaning for women, received the highest scores.
-This suggests a larger deviation from a uniform distribution and a stronger stereotypical association with a specific gender.
-Similarly, in OLMo 7B Instruct, healthcare-related occupations continue to be the most stereotyped.
-Additionally, since women are more frequently represented in OLMo 7B Instruct's outputs, manual labor-related occupations are less stereotyped according to STA scores.
-This is due to the skewed representation, which results in a nearly even distribution of these occupations.

-With respect to alignment, the OLMo 7B base model shows a strong correspondence with its pre-training data, as demonstrated in Figure \ref{fig:figure_7}.\footnote{For a detailed analysis of the correlation between pre-training data and model outputs across all models, please refer to Appendix \ref{app:correl}.} This alignment is evident across all prompt types and decoding strategies, demonstrating a high correlation with the training data.
-In contrast, the instruction-tuned models show a more moderate alignment with the training data.
-This shift is likely due to the influence of additional data introduced during instruction-tuning, particularly in enhancing the representation of women across various occupations.
-However, despite this improvement in female representation, the results indicate that the underlying issues of occupational segregation remain unresolved.
-Stereotypically male and female occupations continue to be perpetuated by the models.
+In contrast, the instruction-tuned models, OLMo 7B SFT and OLMo 7B Instruct, produce different outcomes, suggesting that the additional training data have altered the outputs.
+OLMo 7B SFT yields a more balanced portrayal of women relative to real-world data and achieves a lower STA score (0.21).
+OLMo 7B Instruct over-represents women in most occupations, resulting in a deviation from the base model's patterns.
+The supervised data for instruction-tuning both SFT and Instruct models are smaller than the pre-training data, so we further analyze these datasets.